GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ![Screenshot of Looking after the fells section](documentation/features-look-after2.png)

 This section was of high value to the owner and includes a paragraph detailing the importance of The Lake district landscape and it's flora and fauna as well as ways in which the user can lessen their impact when fell walking.
+It sits as an aside on The Wainwright Fells page as it links to the main focus of this page.
+On desktops this aside is clearly visible, sitting to the right of the main information.
+However, on smaller screens it's position is change to below the Wainwright fells information.
+At this point an extra heading and link is provided at the top of the page to alert users to the aside and allow them to navigate straight to the information.
 Images are used to further increase understanding as well as to make the section visually more appealing.
 Font awesome icons are used as a visual aid to the main focus of each point.
 A video has been added which quickly details how people can look after the Lake District in an appealing and memorable way.
 Links at the bottom are provide to the Country code and the charity fix the fells through their respective logos.
-On smaller screens, when this section sits below the Wainwright fells information, an additional title and link has been added to the top of the page to aid navigation and make clear to the user the information available.
-On desktops this section sits alongside the Wainwright fells information and is instantly visible.

 ### Walking Routes